Adaptive Gated Graph Convolutional Network for Explainable Diagnosis of Alzheimer's Disease using EEG Data: Results and Discussion

 \section{Results and Discussion}

-In this section, we demonstrate the experimental results of our AGGCN.
-As illustrated in Table \ref{table:performance-conditions}, our AGGCN has shown robustness across all the conditions, indicating its potential for real-world applications.
-Note that the highest accuracy was reached during the EC condition.
+In this section, we report the experimental results of our AGGCN model.
+As illustrated in Table \ref{table:performance-conditions}, our AGGCN has shown robust performance across all the conditions.
+Note that the best performance was achieved during the EC condition.
 This is likely because with eyes closed, the ocular artefacts are minimised; thus, the underlying dynamics are easier to detect.
-However, the performance remains high even in EO and EC+EO conditions suggesting that the proposed model can detect underlying patterns in all the conditions.
-In addition, the hyperparameter values of the optimised model are reported in Table S1 in Supplementary Materials.
+The performance remains high even in the EO condition, suggesting that the proposed model can detect underlying patterns in both EC and EO conditions.
+However, the performance decreases significantly on the EC+EO combined dataset.
+We hypothesise that the patterns learned under the EC and EO conditions share relatively little information; thus, the EC+EO model performs significantly worse.
+We explore this further in section \ref{section: explainability}.

+In addition, the hyperparameter values of the optimised model are reported in Table III in Supplementary Materials.